DeuceEFI/Jaguar/README.md

 # Jaguar Board for FreeEMS

-JAG 04/08/2013 2044 EDT (GMT-0400)
+JAG 04/26/2013 1236 EDT (GMT-0400)

 ####Do NOT use these files in the dev branch to make a PCB, the PCB has not been tested.
 Use the master branch to create a PCB you intend on running an engine with.
+I am currently building the first Jaguar 0.4-alpha board to test on my 1996 Chevrolet S10.
+See the TODO.md file for the up to date changes from this build.

 ### Introduction